Kory111111111111111111/Chorgi/README.md

 ## Important Announcement:

 I am currently working on converting this to VST3, in doing so I am realizing the entire UI will need to be rebuilt.
-0.9.0 will be the last build for the next week or so while I slowly learn C++ and convert Python to C++, I have implemented the core functions already, at this point I am trying to implement the different chord and melody logics which are also being almost entirely rebuilt.
+0.9.0 will be the last build for the next week or so while I slowly learn C++ and convert Python to C++ utlizing the JUCE framework.
+I have implemented the core functions already, at this point I am trying to implement the different chord and melody logics which are also being almost entirely rebuilt.

 ## Description